 So, navigate to your router settings again and enable the 2.4GHz mode instead of the 5GHz one.
 At least for the time being.

 As we already stated, this is in most cases the problem with the device.
-The problem caused by the major Android update which is Android 10.
+The problem is caused by the major Android update which is Android 10.
 Thanks to a community, it seems that Google patched the problem that occurred on Pixel devices.

 In addition, it might be that the router is not up to date so we recommend updating its firmware as well.
 Check your router settings and update the firmware to ensure that the latest firmware version is installed.